 Here in New York, we are fighting climate change by holding both the state and localities accountable for implementing the necessary actions required to meet their ambitious goals.
-The most significant of these goals is a pledge to reduce emissions 80% by 2050.
+The most significant are the stated goals of New York State and many county and municipal governments to reduce emissions 80% by 2050.

 Learn more about our programs focused on Climate Change:< Back to Our Issues

 We are in a continual push for investments to our aging water infrastructure, with an emphasis on management, incorporating a great deal of green infrastructure, support programs and incentives for clean water – both for daily living and recreational uses.
 With water contamination and scarcity issues on the rise, we are actively advocating for the protection of our waterways and their cleanliness.

 New York’s spectacular open spaces not only provide awe-inspiring views and recreational opportunities, they help keep our children and families healthy.
 Our parks, rivers, lakes and oceans should be protected so future generations can enjoy them.